ben-sandham/finDash/README.md

 # finDash
-A dashboard with US / global macroeconomic data
+A dashboard with US / global macroeconomic data.